 - Start light – Start with bodyweight exercises, or use very light weights.
 Only increase the weight or intensity when you’re confident your form is perfect and your current weight or difficulty level feels easy.

 - Use proper form – Using proper form is more important than how much weight you can lift or how many repetitions you can do.
 Proper form ensures you’re using the correct muscles and that your joints are operating in a way that minimizes your risk of injuries.

 - Ask for help – Ask a professional for help, or use online resources to check your technique.
 Pacer’s guided workouts have videos showing you how to do each exercise.
 If you’re using weights, try to find a certified trainer who can show you proper form and watch to see you’re doing exercises correctly.

-- Train with a partner – Especially if you’re using weights, make sure you have a partner nearby who can help you if you get stuck under a weight or have a problem.
+- Train with a partner – It’s helpful to have partner nearby who can check your form and help with any difficult exercises.
+If you’re using weights, make sure you don’t work out alone so that someone can help you if you get stuck or need assistance.
 Bodyweight workouts are more forgiving as there’s nothing that can fall on you, but it’s good to have some way to call for help just in case anything goes wrong.

 - Get your rest! – Exercising breaks down your muscles, and they get stronger when you rest them and let them build themselves back up again.
 If you work out too often and don’t rest, you can suffer from overtraining which can leave you tired and sick.

 Now that you’ve grabbed some light weights and a buddy, start by just adding some straightforward upper body exercises to your walk.
 Remember that your muscles will be building and repairing during your “off days.”
 Don’t work out the same muscle groups continuously.